-“Get ready to explore the hidden paradise that nestled in the shadows of the magnificent Himalayas in a barren land with exceptional topography.”
+“Get ready to explore the hidden paradise nestled in the shadows of the magnificent Himalayas in a barren land with exceptional topography.”

-Dolpo’s hidden mysteries sheen luminously and endowed with rich culture, sweeping sceneries, mysterious gorges, rare flora, fauna, cliffs, rivers, large cascades, and turquoise lake.
-Horizons are glittering in the mountains and their glaciers and ice fields are stunning, spiritualizing and enriched.
+Dolpo’s hidden mysteries sheen luminously and are endowed with rich culture, sweeping sceneries, mysterious gorges, rare flora, fauna, cliffs, rivers, large cascades, and turquoise lakes.
+Horizons are glittering in the mountains and their glaciers and ice fields are stunning, spiritualizing, and enriched.

-According to myth, it’s one of the “hidden valleys” created by Guru Rinpoche as a sanctuary for pious Buddhists in troubled times.
-The beautiful Dolpo valley is surrounded by the soaring mountains including Dhaulagiri massif, Kanijiruwa massif, and Tibetan plateau.
-The region hides at the high pass from the south and lying at the northwest of Dhaulagiri and Kali Gandaki Gorge.
+According to the myth, it’s one of the “hidden valleys” created by Guru Rinpoche as a sanctuary for pious Buddhists in troubled times.
+The soaring mountains including the Dhaulagiri massif, Kanijiruwa massif, and the Tibetan plateau surround the Dolpo valley.
+The region hides at the high pass from the south and lies northwest of Dhaulagiri and Kali Gandaki Gorge.
 Dolpo’s easiest access is from Tibet, where its people migrated from perhaps 1,000 years ago.

-This exquisite place situated at the northwest of Karnali region which is the most remote region of Nepal with the difficult geographical setting.
-The enticing trails features crisscross through sculpted gorges, while others lead into calm and revitalizing highlands, just a small number of the trails are very challenging takes to quiet soaring mountain desert.
+This exquisite place is situated in the northwest of the Karnali region which is the most remote region of Nepal with a difficult geographical setting.
+The enticing trail features crisscross through sculpted gorges, while others lead into calm and revitalizing highlands, just a small number of the trails are very challenging takes to quiet soaring mountain desert.

 In spite of its remoteness, it is a perfect place to appreciate the beauty of nature that contains silver shining peaks, a dazzling array of panoramas, luminous blue skies, starry nights, and distinct cultures.

-Dolpo region is one of the few places in the globe not yet affected by globalization, modernization, making this region remarkable and distinct.
-Such least explored region, Dolpo awaits the inquisitive explorer to cater an exceptionally worldly experience.
+Dolpo region is one of the few places in the globe not yet affected by globalization, and modernization, making this region remarkable and distinct.
+The least explored region, Dolpo awaits the inquisitive explorer to cater an exceptionally worldly experience.

 Flora and Fauna

-Likewise, there are different type of wildflowers and trees found in this region such as pine, juniper, silver birch, walnuts, apples, plums, etc. Siureni and Juphal are popular for delicious apple.
+Likewise, there are different types of wildflowers and trees found in this region such as pine, juniper, silver birch, walnuts, apples, plums, etc. Siureni and Juphal are popular for their delicious apples.
 This region is also famous for walnut and cultivated in several parts including Juphal.

 The Gateway to Dolpo